coffeebank/coffee-maubot/animemanga/README.md

 ## Notes

-- All manga/manhwa/manhua and light novel searches are categorized under "manga" by Anilist.
+- All manga/manhwa/manhua and light novel searches are categorized under "manga" by Anilist and Bangumi.
 Searches may return unexpected results.
 - `results` - 2 recommended, set 0 to show all results.
 Higher counts take longer as the bot has to upload/fetch Matrix mxc for each image.
 A paginate feature has been added in v0.2.0.
 - This bot is tested on Element and Cinny.